floydhub/floyd-docs/docs/guides/data/mounting_data.md

 [Udacity GAN](https://www.floydhub.com/floydhub/datasets/udacity-gan/1)
  dataset at `/my_data`
 ```
-floyd run --data floydhub/datasets/udacity-gan/1:/my_data "python my_script.py"
+floyd run --data floydhub/datasets/udacity-gan/1:my_data "python my_script.py"
 ```

 A couple of things to note:

-  - There is no space between the name of the dataset (`floydhub/datasets/udacity-gan/1`) and the mount point name (`/my_data`).
+  - There is no space between the name of the dataset (`floydhub/datasets/udacity-gan/1`) and the mount point name (`my_data`).
   - A colon (`:`) is used to separate the name of the dataset and the mount point.
-  - Datasets are always mounted at the root directory (`/`).
-This means that if you specify `/foo` as the mountpoint, your data will be mounted at `/foo`.
+  - Datasets are always mounted at directory (`/floyd/intput`).
+This means that if you specify `foo` as the mountpoint, your data will be mounted at `/floyd/input/foo`.
-    If you specify `foo` as the mount point, your data will still be mounted at `/foo`.
-Preceding the mount point with a `/` is optional‒your data will be mounted at the same location either way.
-You'll see us use both variations in this guide.
   - Nested mount points are not supported.
 This means mount points like `my_data/foo` or `/home/me/data` will not work.
 If you need your data available at a nested directory, check out the [Symlinking mounted data](./symlink_mounted_data) guide.

-!!! important
-    A common mistake is to for code to reference a mounted dataset without a preceding `/`.
-If you specify `my_data` as the mount point for your dataset, your code needs to look in `/my_data` to find the dataset.
-Without the preceding `/`, your code will look for the dataset in the wrong place (the directory the code is running in).
-In your code, always precede your references to the mount point with a `/`.

 #### Example 2